santosrai/dev-notebook/content/JavaScriptCourse.md

 ---
-title: "React Course"
+title: "Javascript Course"
-metaTitle: "Learning React"
+metaTitle: "Learning Javascript"
-metaDescription: "Learning React"
+metaDescription: "Learning Javascript"
 ---

 The following is a code block with JavaScript language syntax highlighting.